PoCInnovation/Workshops/software/25.Flutter/README.md

   - A required string `title`
   - An optional string `description`

-Then you have to replace the list of string `_arr` that you passed as parameters of your `ToDoList component` by:
+Then you have to replace the list of string `_arr` that you pass as parameters of your `ToDoList` component by:

 ```dart
 final List<Todo> _todos = [Todo(title: "Todo 1"), Todo(title: "Todo 2", description: "description of todo 2"), Todo(title: "Todo 3"), Todo(title: "Todo 4"), Todo(title: "Todo 5", description: "description of todo 5")];